GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - **Visual Separation**: Clear borders and spacing between sections
 - **Toggle Switches**: Section-appropriate colors when active
 - **Default Values**: Reasonable defaults for all optional fields
+- **Section State Persistence**: Remember which sections were enabled/disabled

 ## NEW: Responsive Design Requirements